(that's me in the VIỆT cap)

 Chào bạn

-Prioritising depth over breadth, I'm a travel writer that focuses exclusively on Vietnam, a country I've lived in for over a decade.
+Prioritising depth over breadth, I write about travel, culture, architecture and food in Vietnam, a country I've lived in for over a decade.

 To see some of my portfolio highlights, scroll down.
 For specific verticals, look at the navigation bar above.
-To connect with me, click the icons below.
+To connect with me, click the icons below or subscribe

-If you're planning a trip to Vietnam and looking for insightful and inspiring travel information, click here to read free stories, guides and itineraries.
+If you're planning a trip to Vietnam and looking for travel information and inspiration, click here to read free stories, guides and itineraries.

 · Advice on choosing the right mountains, beaches, caves and road trips to optimise your time in Vietnam.